griffithlab/immuno_gcp_wdl_manuscript/RunningPipeline_README.md

 This version assumes that you are staging your input data files from your local system (e.g. a laptop, but could be any system really).
 All input files will be staged to a Google Storage Bucket.
 During the workflow, all results files will also be stored in this Bucket.
 At the end of the tutorial the final results will be copied back to your local system.

 After completing the workflow, ALL resources used on the cloud can be destroyed.
 One possible exception to this may occur if you need custom reference files that you wish to persist for many analyses.
-However, for this tutorial reference files will be accessed from a separate public bucket that we have created to support this workflow.

 A brief note on command line sessions.
 Almost everything below will occur at the command line.
 It is very easy to get confused about the kind of sessions used.
 There are three types that will be used:
 1. A terminal session on your local system (e.g. using the Terminal App on a Mac laptop)